+86 571 8659 2517

 info@zmuni.com

-On July 17, 2025, China's General Administration of Customs (GACC) released its list of non-compliant imported food products for June 2025.
-According to the list, a total of 485 batches from 45 countries and regions were denied entry — representing a 4% increase from the previous month and a 13% rise year-on-year.
-The number of non-compliant food imports continues to rise.
-The majority of non-compliant imports came from Spain (18.1%), the U.S. ranked second (17.5%), followed by Brazil (13.2%), and Japan (7.4%).
-Key reasons for import rejections included: - Non-compliance with national food standards (272 batches) - Unqualified labeling (55 batches) - Discrepancy between cargo and certificates (54
+On August 25, 2025, China's General Administration of Customs (GACC) released its list of non-compliant imported food products for July 2025.
+According to the list, a total of 476 batches from 37 countries and regions were denied entry, representing a month-on-month decrease of approximately 2% (down 9 batches from 485 in June) but a year-on-year increase of about 21% up 84 batches from 392 in July 2024).
+The number of food items denied entry remained at a relatively high level.
+The majority of non-compliant products originated from the U.S. (19.9%), followed by Spain (17.6%), Japan (16.0%), and Vietnam (8.4%).
+Key reasons for import

 +86 571 8659 2517